 "My father got ill that spring, and she knew I was going to leave school to care for him," Surovek said.

-Nichols, former chair of the university's art department began teaching at Ball State in 1947.
-Surovek said she delayed her retirement from the art department in 1968 to lead him in an independent study course that enabled him to earn his degree.
+Nichols, former chair of the university's School of Art began teaching at Ball State in 1947.
+Surovek said she delayed her retirement from the School of Art in 1968 to lead him in an independent study course that enabled him to earn his degree.

 Now an art dealer in Palm Beach, Florida, Surovek "owes everything" to Nichols' involvement in his college career.